by Randall CraigFiled in: Blog, Digital Strategy, Make It Happen Tipsheet, Social MediaTagged as: Digital Strategy, Efficiency, SEO

 Where do you call your social home?
 Likely it includes LinkedIn and Facebook.
 Perhaps YouTube and Twitter.
-But what about Instagram, Pinterest, Vimeo and Flickr?
+But what about Instagram, Pinterest, and TikTok?
 Or, the 500+ other social networks that exist?

 The significant challenge of social media is that you don’t know who is looking for you (or your services), nor where.
 What you do know is that if your target users can’t find you on these 500+ sites, then a potentially important opportunity will be lost.